paragonie/ward-docs/README.md

 ```

 This will kickoff the setup procedure, setup the cron jobs, and initialize the database.
+You may have to restart your webserver (Apache, nginx, etc.) for the WAF to take effect.

 ## Adding a Site to Ward's Scope